fiskaltrust/middleware-demo/README.md

 Our complete demo programs can be found in the [/C-sharp/demo/](/C-sharp/demo/) folder of this repo.

-These demp programs are meant to showcase the [fiskaltrust.Interface](https://github.com/fiskaltrust/interface-doc).
+These demo programs are meant to showcase the full functionality [fiskaltrust.Interface](https://github.com/fiskaltrust/interface-doc).
+They provide a complete implementation of the [fiskaltrust.Interface](https://github.com/fiskaltrust/interface-doc) and can be used as a reference point.

+> _**Note:** Take a look ath these examples to see what is possible with the [fiskaltrust.Interface](https://github.com/fiskaltrust/interface-doc)._

 ### Examples